QaahirStewart/BlazorMock/Docs/Steps/Step00.md

 - Add helpful VS Code extensions
 - Verify your environment works

+Summary:

+- Set up the toolchain and confirm everything runs locally.
+If any check fails, install the missing tool and ensure it’s on PATH.

 ## 1) Install Required Tools

 - .NET SDK (matches this repo): .NET 10 SDK or later